For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 # visualize!

-Clearly this is the most inefficient, brute-force method we have seen so far (aside from the actual brute force method).
-And also quite clearly, in the context of this class, the best and most fun (and dangerous?!).
+Clearly this is the most inefficient, brute-force method we have seen so far (aside from the grid search method).

-NOTE: simulated annealing is still way more efficient than the brute force method we saw earlier, especially with multiple dimensions!
+NOTE: simulated annealing is still WAY more efficient and accurate than the grid search method we saw earlier, especially with multiple dimensions!

 Let’s run it for longer, and with a smaller value of k..